 What to Know Before You Go

-Tickets cost $145 per person (though museum members can nab admission for $135/person), which must paid in advance (no walk-ins will be accepted).
+Tickets cost $150 per person which must be paid in advance (no walk-ins will be accepted).
 Spots sell out quickly; check out the museum website for contact information in order to confirm availability and to book.